Loch Duich: History

+In the report for 1907 we learn that there was "practically nothing doing here.
+Fishing [had been] a failure for a number of years back.
+Fishermen prosecute the fishing at the different lochs in the district."
+The principal kinds of fish landed were herrings and saithe.

 Eilean Donan Castle

 Eilean Donan Castle stands at the meeting point of Loch Duich, Loch Long, and Loch Alsh.

 Legends

 A legend connected with Loch Duich states that three brothers who went fishing at the loch one night became enraptured by three seal-maidens who had thrown off their furs, assumed the likeness of humans, and danced in the moonlight on the sands.
 The brothers stole their furs, intending to claim the seal-maidens as their wives.
 The youngest brother, however, moved by the seal-girl's distress, returned her sealskin.
 For his kindness, the girl's father allowed the youngest brother to visit the maiden every ninth night.
 As for the other two brothers, the middle brother lost his wife after the seal-maiden he had captured found her stolen fur, while the eldest brother burnt his wife's fur as a preventative measure, only to burn her accidentally in the process.